Exploring Antarctica

 The Drake Passage

-Excitement rose up and spread around the ship like a virus as the first sighting of land in days was made.
-We had made it to the Antarctic Peninsula, but more importantly to the protection of its smoother waters.
-Finally we would have relief from the ceaseless churning of the Drake Passage.
+Excitement surged and spread through the ship like wildfire as the first sighting of land in days was announced.
+We had successfully navigated the Drake Passage and reached the Antarctic Peninsula, more importantly finding ourselves in the calmer waters it afforded.
+Finally, we would find relief from the relentless churning of the Drake Passage.

-The trip to Antarctica is a difficult one, but the price is definitely worth paying.
+The journey to Antarctica is undoubtedly challenging, but the rewards are immeasurable and the price entirely worth paying.

-See my next article to continue exploring the vast southern continent with me.
-Exploring Antarctica, Aitcho, Greenwich, and the South Shetland Islands
+Join me in my next article as we continue our exploration of the vast southern continent.
+Exploring Antarctica: Aitcho, Greenwich, and the South Shetland Islands.

 More Information: